uoftgasa/uoftgasa.github.io/markdown/index.md

 - Time Management
 - Prewriting Strategies for Developing and Organizing Your Ideas
 - Teaching Fundamental Certificate and the Advanced University Teaching Preparation Certificate (see the [TATP](#teaching-assistant-training-program) section for more information on these)
-- Effective Journal Research for
+- Effective Journal Research for Graduate Students and Faculty
+- Introduction to Data and Information Visualization
+- Introduction to Research Management
+- Online Tools for Organizing your Research

 ## Public Services